 Burdock is considered a powerful blood purifier.
 This long, thin vegetable is a staple in Asian and health food stores.

 Parsnips, which look like giant white carrots, boast a sweet, earthy taste.
-They’ve also got plenty of fiber, vitamin C, folic acid, niacin, thiamine, magnesium, and potassium.
+They’ve also got plenty of fibre, vitamin C, folic acid, niacin, thiamine, magnesium, and potassium.
 Parsnips are delicious roasted with some olive oil, herbs and honey.

 Radish is an excellent source of vitamin C. It’s also rich in calcium, molybdenum, and folic acid.
 Unlike the others, I like to put these raw into salads to add crunch, flavour and colour.